 - Individuals older than 70 years with strength that was more than 50% within the same population

-What can be done about low back pain
+What can be done about your low back pain

-If you are experiencing low back pain the first step is identifying how to reduce your pain.
+If you're experiencing low back pain the first step is identifying how to reduce your pain.
 In some cases you will instinctively move or adopt positions to reduce the pain, but if there are multiple causes of low back pain then the easing position is not always apparent.
-Often professional advice by on the proper way to move or sustain a position of the spine will help to reduce the pain that you are experiencing.
+Often professional advice on the proper way to move or sustain a position of the spine will help to reduce the pain that you are experiencing.
 This should be done by a physiotherapist with training in spinal pain and conditions.
-Part of the assessment by your physiotherapist should include a detailed history including previous injuries and medical condition, changes in activity or office setup in the months preceding the pain.
-Often a series of movements of the spine can be given to help to continue to reduce the pain that you are experiencing.
+Part of your physiotherapist should include a detailed history including your previous injuries medical condition and changes in your activity or office setup in the months preceding the pain.
+Your physiotherapist will show you simple movements of your spine that you can do to reduce the pain that you are experiencing.
 For most low back pain a comprehensive physiotherapy assessment will be able to determine the cause and appropriate treatment for pain.
 In most cases X-Rays and MRIs are not required unless back pain symptoms have been resistant to appropriate conservative treatment including core retraining and a flexibility program.

 Prehab for low back pain

 Muscle imbalances, lost mobility and strength deficits are most easily addressed and at a much lower cost if you are not currently in pain.
 The proactive approach is to check out your problem areas before your next flare-up hits.
 Don't limit your daily routines and activities because of past pain.